Your Guide to Cycling Safely in Cold Weather

 Inflate your tires to the low end of their pressure range.
 You can usually find the acceptable pressures on the sidewalls of the tires themselves.
 Riding on tires that are filled to the low range puts more tire surface on the road, increasing your traction.
 A tire that feels slightly soft will also absorb bumps more efficiently, which can help if you run into potholes or gravelly patches.

-Check your tire pressure before EVERY ride: This is typically the most overlooked aspect of maintenance in cycling.
-Since you might be pumping them to the low end of their pressure limits and because tires lose pressure slowly over time (especially in the cold), it's good to get in the habit of checking them before every ride.
+Check your tire pressure before EVERY ride.
+This is typically the most overlooked aspect of maintenance in cycling.
+Since you might be pumping them to the low end of their pressure limits and because tires lose pressure slowly over time (especially in the cold), it's good to check them before every ride.

 Prepare What You Wear

 Most cyclists opt for a wicking base layer underneath the rest of their clothing.
 But you should at least wear some tights, a long-sleeve, and a waterproof jacket and pants.
 None of this needs to be bike-specific clothing, either.
-Just make sure that you’re comfortable and visible.
+Just make sure that you're comfortable, visible, and dry.

 Headwear